w-y/jerrymarker/README.md

 You can declare a variable via assign directive, the lexical rule is just like javascript(letters or letters plus digits).
 So you can use v = xx, v1 = xx, but not 1v = xx.
 Boolean, Array and Hash types are in schedule now.

 ## Interpolations
+The format of interpolations is

+    ${expression}

-The format of interpolations is \${expression}, where expression can be all kind of expression (e.g. \${100 + x}).
+where expression can be all kind of expression. e.g.

+    ${(100 + x) * -y}

 ## Expressions
 When you supply value for interpolations: The usage of interpolations is ${expression} where expression gives the value you want to insert into the output as text.

     ${x*2+(3+4)*5}

 When you supply a value for the directive parameter: You have already seen the if directive in the Getting Started section.
 The syntax of this directive is:

     <#if expression>...</#if>

     <#if ((x < 100) && !(x <= 50)) >